Understanding Speeds and Feed Rates

 Take this example, in which a Harvey Tool threadmill #70094, with a .370” cutter diameter, is machining a 9/16-18 internal thread in 17-4 stainless steel.
 The calculated speed is 2,064 RPM and the linear feed is 8.3 IPM.
 The thread diameter of a 9/16 thread is .562”, which is used for the inner and outer diameter in both adjustments.
 After plugging these values into the equations below, the adjusted internal feed becomes 2.8 IMP, while the external feed becomes 13.8 IPM.

 These calculations are useful guidelines for running a cutting tool optimally in various applications and materials.
-However, the tool manufacturer’s recommended parameters are the best place to start for initial numbers.
-After that, it is up to the machinist’s eyes, ears, and experience to help determine the best running parameters, which will vary by set-up, tool, machine, and material.
+However, the tool manufacturer’s recommended parameters are the best place to start for initial numbers and to set a baseline for the best tool performance.
+After that, it is up to the machinist’s eyes, ears, and experience to help determine the best running parameters, which will vary by set-up, tool, machine, and chosen material.
+No operation is exactly the same, and nothing occurs in a vacuum.
+Experience and continued learning will always aid machinists in ensuring the most efficient performance possible in the cut.